Stability of Kernel Sheaves on Del Pezzo Surfaces: Abstract

 \section{Abstract}

-Using the theory of Bridgeland stability, we show kernel sheaves associated to sufficiently positive Gieseker stable sheaves on Del Pezzo surfaces are slope stable.
-This is the first stability result for kernel sheaves associated to higher rank sheaves on surfaces.
+Using techniques from Bridgeland stability, we show the kernel sheaf associated to sufficiently positive Gieseker stable sheaf on a Del Pezzo surface is slope stable.
+This is the first effective stability result for kernel sheaves associated to higher rank sheaves on surfaces and the first stability result for kernel sheaves associated to Gieseker stable sheaves.